 - Fixed price projects: 100% (40 hours / week - this means you can bill your internal meetings, like pod calls, to the project)

 - Time and Materials: 85-95% (34-38 hours / week)

-A lot of our internal time represents an investment in a service area, so we're going to track that time accordingly.
+A lot of our internal time represents an investment in a practice area, so we're going to track that time accordingly.

 - CA > Check-in Calls - use this for one-on-ones, like with your manager, or onboarding/mentoring

-- CA > Documentation - use this for documentating
+- CA > Documentation - use this for documenting

 - CA > Professional Development